Ovechkin ties Richard, Capitals beat Canadiens 4-1

-MONTREAL (AP) -- Alexr Ovechkin tied Canadiens great Maurice ''Rocket'' Richard with his 544th career goal and had two assists, leading the Washington Capitals to a 4-1 victory over Montreal on Monday night for their sixth straight win.

-Ovechkin, who has won the Maurice Richard Trophy as the league's goal-scoring leader six times, tied Richard for 29th place on the NHL's all-time scoring list.
-His three points moved him with one of 1,000.
+''It's impressive how he shoots,'' Backstrom said. ''First of all, he's got the best wrist shot in the league.

+''It's so quick.
+You see, he snapped a wrist shot from the blue line there and it went in.
+So that's just the way he is.
+It's always exciting to play with him because anything can happen out there.
+He's so dangerous.
+He scores from all angles.
+It makes it fun to play with him.''

-Evgeny Kuznetsov, Brett Connolly and Nicklas Backstrom also scored for Washington, and Braden Holtby finished with 22 saves.
+Backstrom, Evgeny Kuznetsov and Brett Connolly also scored for Washington, and Braden Holtby finished with 22 saves.
 Holtby's career-best shutout streak ended at 169 minutes 12 seconds when Tomas Plekanec scored at 7:18 of the third period.

-Capitals coach Barry Trotz worked his 1,400th regular season game, tying Pat Quinn for eighth place all time and picked up his 684th win, tying Quinn for sixth.
-Trotz can catch Ron Wilson for seventh place with 1,401 games when Washington hosts Pittsburgh on Wednesday night.
+On a night of milestones, Capitals coach Barry Trotz worked his 1,400th regular season game, tying Pat Quinn for eighth place all time and picked up his 684th win, tying Quinn for sixth.
+Trotz can catch Ron Wilson for seventh place with 1,401 games against the Penguins.

+''The Capitals didn't give us many scoring chances,'' said Canadiens coach Michel Therrien, whose club heads out for two more road games in Winnipeg and Minnesota this week. ''They were solid defensively while, at the same time, we weren't sharp.

+''We didn't have the same execution and concentration.
+We lost a lot of pucks.''

 The Capitals were the sharper team in the first period and took the lead with just under 9 minutes remaining when Ovechkin faked a slap shot from the point and moved in for a wrist shot that produced an easy rebound for Backstrom to tuck in for his 10th of the season.